awcodify/sysctl-theme/_posts/2025-05-13-typography-and-readability-in-arsxy-theme.md

 ---
 layout: post
-title: "Typography and Readability in Sysctl Theme"
+title: "Typography and Readability in Arsxy Theme"
-description: "How Sysctl theme optimizes typography and readability for technical content and long-form articles"
+description: "How Arsxy theme optimizes typography and readability for technical content and long-form articles"
 categories: Theme
 tags: typography readability design accessibility
 author: Awcodify
 image: theme-demo.jpeg
 ---

 Typography is the foundation of any good reading experience.
-This post explores how Sysctl theme implements typography best practices to create optimal readability for technical content.
+This post explores how Arsxy theme implements typography best practices to create optimal readability for technical content.

 <!--more-->